 In January 1215 a group of English barons demanded a charter of liberties and protection against arbitrary behavior by King John.
 Receiving no satisfaction, in May the barons took up up arms and captured London.
 To resolve the dispute on June 10 both parties met and held negotiations at Runnymede, a meadow by the River Thames.
 Concessions made by King John were outlined in a document known as the "Articles of the Barons", to which the King's great seal was attached, and on June 19 the barons renewed their oaths of allegiance to the King.
 At the same time the royal chancery produced a formal royal grant, based on the agreements reached at Runnymede, which became known as Magna Carta (Great Charter).

 The original text of Magna Carta was first printed from one of the Cottonian copies roughly 500 years later, in 1733, perhaps to safeguard the text.
 In 1731 one of Cotton's copies had been damaged in a fire which destroyed other manuscripts from Cotton's library then stored at Ashburnham House.
 The first edition was engraved and printed on vellum as a facsimile of the original by John Pine, an engraver and publisher of prints and illustrated books.

-• You can view a virtual copy of Magna Carta at the British Library website at this link (accessed 05-17-2009).
+In July 2014 a virtual copy of Magna Carta was available from the British Library at this link.